timholthuijsen/text-mining-project/README.md

 ## Research question
-Can we create a recipe generator model that generated recipes based on given ingredients or random selecetion?
+Can we create a recipe generator model that generates recipes based on given ingredients or random selecetion of ingredients?

 ## The repository contains the following files: